Are you searching for the best Charlie Crumlish BMX videos to enjoy extreme originality?

 Tallboy frame is Charlie’s signature frame from S&M that came out in 2015.

-If there’s one thing that is for sure, Charlie is outstandingly creative with his riding.
+If there’s one thing for sure, Charlie is outstandingly creative with his riding.
 His BMX videos are always impressive to watch.

 Also, the rail to 180 to fakie pegs on another rail was something worth giving it a second watch, too.